ckeditor/ckeditor4/tests/plugins/dialog/manual/focushcmode.md

 @bender-ckeditor-plugins: wysiwygarea, toolbar, image, find, forms, link

 1. Set the High Contrast Mode to white.
-2. Open the first dialog.
+2. Open one of the dialog.
 3. Use the `TAB` key on the keyboard to move focus to the `Cancel`, `OK` or `Close` buttons.

 **Expected**